 IDRC is a Canadian Crown corporation that works with researchers from the developing world in their search for the means to build healthier, more equitable and more prosperous societies.
 IDRC awards are granted to individuals doing research directly related to and in the context of IDRC’s programs and projects.
 IDRC does not fund course work, only field research related to a PhD or MA study program and support is provided after successful participation in competitions.
 The Centre also has a corporate awards program, which includes doctoral research awards for Canadian students and developing country nationals studying at a Canadian university, awards for Canadian students studying journalism and internships tenable at IDRC.

 Receives memorial donations and contributions from IODE chapters.
 With this fund, we are able to award bursaries of up to $1,000 based on need.
 Three annual scholarships of $1,000 each are awarded for Applied Ecology, Music Performance, Library and Information Science.
 An annual award for $1,000 is presented to a student at the National Ballet School, Toronto.
 Two tuition awards are given to students at the Ontario College of Art and Design, Toronto.

 Zonta International helps women overcome gender barriers to careers in traditionally male-dominated fields.
 The scholarship is awarded annually to women pursuing undergraduate or Master's degrees in business management.

-To be eligible students must be full time first or second year students, enrolled in the science, arts or business program.
-They should have a minimum average of 75% and demonstrate community involvement.
+To be eligible students must be first or second year students with a minimum grade average of 75% and demonstrate community involvement.
 Please send to: The Scholarship Committee, The Barbados St. Michael School Alumni (Toronto) Inc., P.O.
 Box 2258, Square One Post Office, Mississauga, ON, L5B 3C8.
+DEADLINE: SEPTEMBER 30, 2016

 - Previous year’s transcript